 - Forward to a Marina.
 If you are basing yourself out of one marina, you can have your mail forwarded there.
 Of course, first check with the marina about any restrictions they have!
 Another option is to get a local PO box.

 - Mail Forwarding Service.
 Mail forwarding services are companies that are set up to deal with the needs of cruisers, full-time RVers, people working overseas, traveling performers and the like.
 You get a “street address” from them and file a change of address from your old address.
 They hold your mail and send it when requested or on a set schedule if you’re in one place for a while.
-Most offer to pitch the obvious junk mail, some will scan mail (envelopes or contents) or watch for a particular piece (generally at an additonal cost).
-Good companies are familiar with helping you establish residency in a state, registering vehicles, getting a driver’s license, and the like, as well as sending packages by the most cost effective method.
+Most offer to pitch the obvious junk mail, some will scan mail (envelopes or contents) or watch for a particular piece (generally at an additional cost).
+Good companies are familiar with helping you establish residency in a state, registering vehicles, getting a driver’s license, and the like, as well as sending packages by the most cost-effective method.
 They know how to send international shipments and deal with customs.

 We’ve opted to go with a mail forwarding service — St. Brendan’s Isle (we also used a mail forwarding service 2002 to 2009 when we previously cruised full time).
 With them (as with most), they charge a monthly fee plus the cost of shipments and any special services.
 You deposit money on account with them via credit card and then whenever it gets low, they add more via the credit card.